thomasykman/blockchain-mortgageregister/README.md

 We found it very dangerous to limit the contents of this repository to just our own example, as it relies on the files from other examples.
 Believe me, we've tried.
 I can't remember how many times I've started the network, installed and instantiated the chaincode, only to find out that something wasn't working and to start all over again.
 That's why serving this folder as a whole was a safer bet for the submission of our final paper.
 Demo'ing this was quite nerve-wrecking :)

-## Warning
+## Disclaimer
-Be warned: the exam paper above is over 30 pages long and contains significant detail with regards to how you can interact with a blockchain network.
+The exam paper above is over 30 pages long and details interacting with a local blockchain network via the application.
 However, as we have noticed, Hyperledger Fabric is a project which is in constant development and requires a significant amount of fine-tuning.
-The slightest version bump might render the code and/or terminal commands from our paper useless.
+The slightest version bump or difference in operating system might render the code and/or terminal commands from our paper useless.
 Therefore, it is extremely important that you use Hyperledger Fabric v1.4 to run the network with which the application will interact.

-## Disclaimer
+We used Ubuntu 18.04 as OS.

-At the time of writing, the latest version of Hyperledger Fabric is already v2.2 so please do not use this repository, nor an outdated Hyperledger Fabric version, as a basis for anything which you might want to use in production.
+At the time of writing, the latest version of Hyperledger Fabric is v2.2 so please do not use this repository, nor an outdated Hyperledger Fabric version, as a basis for anything which you might want to use in production.